Omar-Faruk-14/My-first-project---demo/README.md

 # My-first-project---demo
-This is my first github repository
+This is my first github repository. author - Omar Faruk